Islands represent unique ecosystems which are highly vulnerable to environmental disturbances, invasions, and natural disasters.

 In this talk Professor Fforde will discuss how risk and uncertainty are best coped with in development practice.

-This paper examines the persistent effect of the 1998 –2000 Ethiopia-Eritrea conflict on learning achievement, likelihood of grade repetition, and school dropout of children and adolescents.
+This paper examines the persistent effect of the 1998 –2000 Ethiopia-Eritrea conflict on human capital accumulation.